menu

 Polarised

-Built for blokes who want a no-nonsense pair of sunnies.
-The Brock SD has a sporty wraparound shape that sits close to the face and stays put when you're on the move Matte black frames keep things understated.
-No flashy bits, no shiny finish.
-Just a solid pair of shades that won't look out of place..
+The Brock SD has a sporty wraparound shape that sits close to the face and stays put when you're on the move.
+Matte black frames, no flashy bits, no shiny finish.
+Just a solid pair of shades that won't look out of place whether you're at the rugby or out on the water.
+The superdark grey lenses are ..

 $24.00